pcricardo/angular4-2017/Notes-Module-15-Forms.md

 	- include _FormModule_ in the _imports_ array of __@NgModule__
 - in html code
 	- add html tag `<form>`
-	- in from register the controllers (tell angular each html elements will recognised by angular)
+	- in from, register the controllers (tell angular each html elements will recognised by angular)
 		- `ngModel` - add it inside html inputs
 		- `name="name_control"`

+Note __ngModel__:
+- one way binding - just tell angular data input is a control
+	- `ngModel`
+- property binding - used to set default value to the control
+	- `[ngModel]="defaultQuestion"`
+- two way binding - used to instantly outputted, or use the value inputed
+	- `[(ngModel)]="answer"`

-### TD: Submitting and Using the Form
+#### TD: Submitting and Using the Form
 Steps:
 - in ts code (component)
 	- create a function that will be called in html code